 The CBSS established its Permanent Secretariat, located in Stockholm, in 1998 in order to assist the chairing country.
 It provides technical, organisational and analytical support.
 The Secretariat also organises and preserves documents tied to the council’s work, publishes the newsletter “Baltinfo”, and maintains the CBSS webpage.

 To ensure the continuity and smoothness of the work of the institution, a troika format is used.
 It consists of the previous, present and upcoming holder of the chairmanship.
 At the moment Germany, Russia and Finland are the members of the troika.

 The chairmanship of the CBSS lasts for a period that runs from the start of July to the end of June.
 The foreign minister of the chairing nation is the political organiser of the council’s work; he also leads the work of the CBSS.
 The state that holds the chair of the CBSS determines the main direction of its work in the chairing programme.

-As of July 2012 the chairman of the CBSS is Russia.
-Russia has set the following four co-operation areas as priorities for its chairmanship:
+As of July 2013 the chairman of the CBSS is Finland.
+Finland has set the following three areas as priorities for its chairmanship:

 For Estonia, the CBSS is one of many multilateral intergovernmental co-operation organisations in the Baltic Sea region.
 Estonia is one of the biggest supporters of making the CBSS more practical and project-based.
 We feel that co-operation among the various co-operation formats in the Baltic region could be more visible, the division of roles more clear, and the activities better co-ordinated.
 The operational network created by the CBSS and the functioning forum for political dialogue in the form of meetings of ministers or heads of state is very important to Estonia.